Request for Proposals

-All proposals must be received by Friday, March 20, 2020 at 11:59pm EST.
+All proposals must be received by Friday, February 1, 2021 at 11:59pm ET.

-This opportunity is for projects conducted between May 15, 2020 and May 15, 2021.
+This opportunity is for projects conducted between March 23, 2021 and must be completed by March 23, 2022.

 HumanitiesDC endeavors to make its applications as open and accessible as possible.
 If you are unable to access any materials on our site, please contact the staff member listed below for support.
 When contacting us, please include the following in your query: